ShahoHP/FindingHighSlops/README.md

 ---

 ## Dataset
-The dataset contains terrain, hydrological, land-use, geological, and climate-related variables for locations in Iran.
+The dataset contains terrain, hydrological, land-use, geological, and climate-related variables for locations in Iran

 Main variables include:
 - Elevation